dandob1/SmartPantry_AI/README.md

   - Automated receipt data extraction using Azure AI Document Intelligence.
   - Clean and normalize product names with OpenAI GPT.
   - Categorize and subcategorize items (Groceries, Dining Out, Transportation, etc.).
-  - Save receipt data into a SQLite database for persistent tracking.
+  - Save receipt data into a PostgreSQL database for persistent tracking.
 ### 2. Pantry Management
   - Track items currently in stock.
   - Add items manually and classify them with AI-powered duplicate detection and categorization.